mark-mngoma/RHWSL8/README.md

 # Known issues

-1. Sometimes `genie` may fail to initialise, yielding `Failed to create CoreCLR, HRESULT: 0x80004005`.
-Remember to terminate RHWSL8 instance on seeing this.

-Update: It looks like `genie -u` is the main cause of this problem, which also breaks mounting in all WSL 2 instances.
-The workaround is avoid using `genie -u`, use `wsl -t` or `wsl --shutdown` if you have to.
+1. Executing `genie -u` may break the whole WSL 2 Utility VM, yielding `Failed to create CoreCLR, HRESULT: 0x80004005` and causing broken mount on every WSL 2 instance.
+The workaround is avoid using `genie -u`, use `wsl -t` or `wsl --shutdown` when you need to.

 ```
 # Don't do